Intent: What do we hope to achieve?

 For further details about our intent, implementation and the impact of different curriculum subjects, please click on the links below:

-Design & Technology - We are design technologists! - coming soon
+Design & Technology - We are design technologists!

-PE - We are physical! - coming soon
+PE (Real PE) - coming soon

 Music (Music Express) - coming soon